suhasmaddali/suhasmaddali/README.md

 ## 💼🎒 My Portfolio Overview:

-I encourage you to explore my machine learning and deep learning projects to gain insight into my expertise.
+I encourage you to explore my machine learning and deep learning projects.
 The links are provided below, along with detailed descriptions at the bottom of this website.

 <img src = "https://github.com/suhasmaddali/Images/blob/main/New%20Intro%20Gif%20Image.gif" width = 1000 height = 400/>